How Social Responsibility Affects Your Brand and Business

 Evaluate and Rework Products

-Finally, you can implement socially responsible practices by reviewing and changing your products and services to reduce your carbon footprint.
+You can also implement socially responsible practices by reviewing and changing your products and services to reduce your carbon footprint.
 This may include the following:

 • Switching to more eco-friendly packaging